KudryashevLab/TomoBEAR/wiki/Installation-and-Setup.md

 * The second way is to [[ use a standalone executable which is available precompiled | https://github.com/KudryashevLab/TomoBEAR/wiki/Installation-and-Setup#standalone ]]

 For both methods of operation, you will need to [[ get TomoBEAR source code | https://github.com/KudryashevLab/TomoBEAR/wiki/Installation-and-Setup#get-source-code-and-binary ]] and to get and install its dependencies.

 You have to install essential TomoBEAR dependencies (CUDA, Dynamo, and IMOD) and may additionally install optional ones (MotionCor2, GCTF, etc.).
 The corresponding links you may find in the section [[ Additional software | https://github.com/KudryashevLab/TomoBEAR/wiki/Installation-and-Setup#additional-software ]].

+## Video-tutorial

+We have prepared a small video-tutorial explaining the most basic `TomoBEAR` setup, which is needed for our [80S ribosome data processing tutorial](https://github.com/KudryashevLab/TomoBEAR/wiki/Tutorials):
+* [Video-tutorial](https://drive.google.com/file/d/1Nhltdo7DbWdzPhAbnkzq7lCkDghxJrku/view?usp=share_link) explaining how to get the latest ```TomoBEAR``` version and configure ```TomoBEAR``` and its dependencies.

+For more detailed or specific instructions please look at the further chapters provided on this page.

 ## Get source code and binary